 If we demand transparency from others, we need to exercise financial transparency of our own.
-This remains the core commitment of PWYP in anticipation of our registration as a UK charitable organisation.
 On this page you will find details of our income and expenditure for 2014.
 If you have any questions or would like more information please contact our International Director Marinke van Riet (firstname.lastname@example.org).
 The PWYP audited accounts will in future also be published on this page.

 The International Secretariat of Publish What You Pay consists of a small core team of eleven members.
 Seven are based in London and the others in Beirut, Nairobi, Niamey and Kiev, hosted by PWYP members or a local partner.